-—Beamforming Capability field format
+—MIMO Capability sublement format

-The Requested BRP SC Blocks subfield indicates the minimum number of data SC blocks that the STA requests be included in a PPDU carrying a TRN field and transmitted to the STA.
-The value of this subfield ranges from 0 through aBRPminSCblocks inclusive.

 The MU-MIMO Supported subfield is set to one to indicate that the STA supports the DL MU-MIMO protocol including the MU-MIMO beamforming protocol described in 10.39.9.2.3.
-The subfield is set to zero otherwise.
+The field is set to zero otherwise.

-The Reciprocal MU-MIMO Supported subfield is set to one to indicate that the STA supports the reciprocal MU-MIMO protocol specified in 10.39.9.2.3.3.3.
-The subfield is set to zero otherwise.
-This subfield is reserved if the MU-MIMO Supported field is zero.
+The Reciprocal MU-MIMO Supported field is set to one to indicate that the STA supports the reciprocal MU-MIMO protocol specified in 10.39.9.2.3.3.3.
+The field is set to zero otherwise.
+This field is reserved if the MU-MIMO Supported field is zero.
 CID1148

-The SU-MIMO Supported subfield is set to one to indicate that the STA supports the SU-MIMO protocol including the SU-MIMO beamforming protocol described in 10.39.9.2.2.
-The subfield is set to zero otherwise.
+The SU-MIMO Supported field is set to one to indicate that the STA supports the SU-MIMO protocol including the SU-MIMO beamforming protocol described in 10.39.9.2.2.
+The field is set to zero otherwise.

-The Grant Required subfield is set to one to indicate that the STA requires reception of a Grant frame to set up a MIMO configuration.
-The subfield is set to zero if a Grant frame is not necessary to set up a MIMO configuration.
-The Grant Required subfield is reserved if both the MU-MIMO Supported subfield and the SU-MIMO Supported subfield are set to 0.
+The Grant Required field is set to one to indicate that the STA requires reception of a Grant frame to set up a MIMO configuration.
+The field is set to zero if a Grant frame is not necessary to set up a MIMO configuration.
+The Grant Required field is reserved if both the MU-MIMO Supported field and the SU-MIMO Supported subfield are set to 0.

-The DMG TRN RX Only Capable subfield is set to one to indicate that the a STA is capable of receiving only DMG TRNs as defined in 20.10.2.2.2, even when such TRNs are appended to an EDMG PPDU (see 30.9.2.2.3).
-Otherwise, this subfield is set to zero.

-The First Path Training Supported subfield is set to 1 to indicate that the STA supports the first path beamforming training procedure defined in 10.39.9.6.
-This subfield is set to 0 otherwise.

-The MU-MIMO Supported subfield and the Hybrid Beamforming and MU-MIMO Supported subfield are set to one to indicate that the STA supports the hybrid beamforming protocol during MU-MIMO transmission, including the hybrid beamforming protocol described in 10.39.9.2.4.
-The Hybrid Beamforming and MU-MIMO Supported subfield is reserved if the MU-MIMO Supported subfield is zero.
+The MU-MIMO Supported field and the Hybrid Beamforming and MU-MIMO Supported field are set to one to indicate that the STA supports the hybrid beamforming protocol during MU-MIMO transmission, including the hybrid beamforming protocol described in 10.39.9.2.4.
+The Hybrid Beamforming and MU-MIMO Supported field is reserved if the MU-MIMO Supported field is zero.

-The SU-MIMO Supported subfield and Hybrid Beamforming and SU-MIMO Supported subfield are set to one to indicate that the STA supports hybrid beamforming protocol during SU-MIMO transmission, including the hybrid beamforming protocol described in 10.39.9.2.4.
-The Hybrid Beamforming and SU-MIMO Supported subfield is reserved if the SU-MIMO Supported subfield is zero.
+The SU-MIMO Supported field and Hybrid Beamforming and SU-MIMO Supported field are set to one to indicate that the STA supports hybrid beamforming protocol during SU-MIMO transmission, including the hybrid beamforming protocol described in 10.39.9.2.4.
+The Hybrid Beamforming and SU-MIMO Supported field is reserved if the SU-MIMO Supported field is zero.

-9.4.2.250.3 Antenna Polarization Capability field
+9.4.2.250.3 Antenna Polarization Capability subelement

-The Antenna Polarization Capability field allows a STA to share its antenna polarization characterstics with other stations.
-The Antenna Polarization Capability field is defined in Figure 35.
+The Antenna Polarization Capability subelement allows a STA to share its antenna polarization characterstics with other stations.
+The Antenna Polarization Capability subelement is defined in Figure 35.